red0man/ctf-writeups/The Many Hats Club CTF 2019/writeup.md

 ![](writeupfiles/osint8.png)

-Saving the output to result.txt, I run the java program on result.txt:
+Saving the output to result.txt, and reading the contents of result.txt:

 ![](writeupfiles/osint9.png)

-And I can get the flag:
+I can get the flag:

 ```
 TMHC{Y0u_F0uNd_My_S3cR3t_1ts_StU}